azythromycin/Endless-Moments-AI-Financial-Companion/README.md

 - Backend uses the **Service Role key** — only for secure backend environments.
 - Database joins use **Supabase's PostgREST** syntax like `select("*, users(full_name, email)")`.
-- **OCR Pipeline** uses a separate SQLite database by default (`receipts.db`) for receipt data.
-- **Tesseract OCR** automatically detects and extracts text from receipts with smart field parsing.
+- **Receipt parser** uses EasyOCR to extract text from images and PDFs with smart field parsing.
 - **Expense tracking** automatically creates vendors, bills, and journal entries for proper double-entry accounting.
-- API is modular and ready to scale — OCR and expense automation are now fully integrated!
+- API is modular and ready to scale — receipt parsing and expense automation are fully integrated!

 ---